I have to be honest, I have found films from the currently developing DC Cinematic universe to be a bit of a chore to watch.

 What I saw in Patty Jenkins’ Wonder Woman was the origin story of one of the most prolific female superheroes in pop culture.
 This did what many other well approved superhero films do – it laid out the foundations of what is the essence of Diana’s morals and values and expands on them.
 We see her come of age, grow curious, struggle, rebel – why does Diana feel compelled to help others first and foremost?
 Why is she willing to make sacrifices?
 Those questions are all answered within the course of events throughout the film; by the end we meet the strong Diana Prince we all know.

 This film is far from faultless though.
 The villains are cliche as ever, and they even at one point did an evil laugh – I thought we were past those times now.
 I admired how well Steve Trevor (Chris Pine) and Diana always bounced off each other, especially in scenes where they were curious about Amazonian vs Man’s customs.
 I could tell they were set out to have a romance from the beginning, and predictably it did fall down that path.
-However, I didn’t 8 a curious friendship to me?
-Jury’s still out on that one, I’m afraid.
-However, I think the most stunning imagery I will take away from this film is the magnificence of Themyscira itself.
+However, I didn’t feel a romance there, more like a curious friendship to me?
+Nonetheless, I think the most stunning imagery I will take away from this film is the magnificence of Themyscira itself.
 I’m so glad they went all out on that one; strong, athletic and independent Amazonian women of all races on a secluded lush island with blue skies and blue waters?
 I think I need to relocate from South London.

 Wonder Woman did what it was supposed to do, and for me it was the strongest of the DC Universe thus far.
 It’s far from the best movie ever, and in a time of Superhero movie franchise madness, Gal Gadot’s Wonder Woman still has a charm that might make me take a sneak peek at her appearance in the next DC film of the franchise, Justice League.
 But I don’t know – I’m still holding onto my coins and notes.
 The Superhero fatigue is definitely settling in now.